Cambridge-Hands-On-Science/Experiments/Experiments/Biology/Animal skulls (including primate skulls).md

 Unlike some of the other biology experiments, the animal skulls experiment has no fixed story line.
 This makes it much more flexible, so you can talk about the skulls that you find cool or know more about.
 (No-one will know which ones you've left in the box!).

 Our advice is to start talking about one skull in detail, then compare other skulls to the first one you picked.
 It's easier to pick one of the bigger/ less fragile skulls first, such as the human (made of plastic!) or the sheep skull.
 Make sure that you've established what a skull is on the first one- it's not as obvious as you might think that it's the boney stuff that is inside our head/ protects our brain.
-You might also want to briefly talk about what bones are for/ made of - an explanation of hard stuff that holds our bodies up is probably enough detail for the youngest kids!
+You might also want to briefly talk about what bones are for/made of - an explanation of hard stuff that holds our bodies up is probably enough detail for the youngest kids!

 * Start by asking the child if they recognise any of the skulls - they will probably recognise the human one at least
 * On the human skull - can ask if they know the names of any parts of the skull (can help them out by providing a couple - remember to use simple terms e.g. teeth, eye sockets)